 These simple calculations seem lucrative, but they don’t mean anything until they are validated by sales.

 Also, no investor wants to hear you want only 1% of a market.
 Venture capitalists are looking for big returns and monopoly if possible.
 One percent market share means that you have competitors who control 99% of the market.

 Instead of striving for a general percentage, entrepreneurs should project using the number of current sales made.

 2. Scaling too soon

-In Guy’s eyes, partnering is simply two companies trying to compensate each other’s weaknesses.
-And in this case, two plus two only equals to three.
+In Guy’s eyes, partnering is simply two companies trying to compensate for one other’s weaknesses and is only used when there are no sales.

 4. Focusing on pitching instead of prototyping

-5. Using too many slides and too small font for presentation
+5. Using too many slides and too small of a font

 6. Doing things serially